ta-data-lis/lab-mysql-first-queries/README.md

 # Lab | My first queries

 Please, import the .csv database called *AppleStore.csv*.
 Use the *data* table to query the data about Apple Store Apps and answer the following questions:

 **1. Which are the different genres?**

-**2. Which is the genre with more apps rated?**
+**2. Which is the genre with most apps rated?**

-**3. Which is the genre with more apps?**
+**3. Which is the genre with most apps?**

-**4. Which is the one with less?**
+**4. Which is the one with least?**

 **5. Take the 10 apps most rated.**